wittycomputer2/omnitool/README.md

 Bash
 python app.py

 🎓 Learning Resources: Need help setting up your digital environment?
-Visit University.witty.computer for full documentation and video guides provided by the Witty Computer Digital Workshop.
+Visit https://university.witty.computer for full documentation and video guides provided by the Witty Computer Digital Workshop.
+Special thanks to https://neonghost.net for their support.